WickedElectronics/Secure-Software-Engineering/README.md

     - GIF Walkthrough: ![alt text](https://github.com/WickedElectronics/Secure-Software-Engineering/blob/Week-7/mp3%20xss.gif "MP3 XSS Vulnerability")

-  - Steps to recreate: 1) Log in as the admin.
-			2) Create a new post
-			3) Attach media to the post
-			4) Drop in the special MP3 file
-			5) Add the MP3 file to a playlist
-			6) Attach this playlist to the post
-			7) View the post to execute the vulnerability
+  - Steps to recreate: First, log in as the admin.
+Next, create a new post.
+Click on "attach media" in the editor.
+Drag and drop in the special MP3 file.
+Once uploaded, Add the MP3 file to a playlist.
+Attach this playlist to the post that is being created.
+Finally, view the post to execute the vulnerability.

   -Affected source code: